gecsemax/Cheyenne-Network-Intrusion-Detection-System/README.md

 - Dependencies: (e.g. Python 3.x, Scapy, libpcap, etc.)
 - Network interface access with sufficient permissions (often requires elevated privileges).

-Fill these in with the actual tools and libraries your script needs.

 ## Installation